samazgor/samazgor.github.com/_posts/2018-07-22-update-filezilla-on-ubuntu.md

 <h2>How to update FileZilla in Ubuntu 16.04 LTS</h2>

 1) The final version will auto downloaded by Filezilla in your Download folder of ubuntu.
-If not, Download FileZilla Client for Linux <a href="https://filezilla-project.org/download.php?type=client">from here</a>.
+If not, Download FileZilla Client for Linux <a href="https://filezilla-project.org/download.php?type=client" rel="noreferrer">from here</a>.
 For my instance the file name is <strong>"FileZilla_3.34.0_x86_64-linux-gnu.tar.bz2"<strong>.

 2) Open Terminal paste the following code.
 (Extract the archive file and navigate to FileZill3 folder)